How to prepare for college interviews

 Overall, interviews are an opportunity for a college to get more information about you in a more informal, personal setting.
-Think of it this way: The only real information they have on you is a big folder of documents — your essay and any supplementary essays, your transcript, your resume, your list of activities, and so on.
-This is your chance to rise above the “on-paper you” and connect with the interviewer — and, by extension, the college itself.
+Think of it this way: The only real information they have on you is a big folder of documents — your personal statement and any supplemental essays, your transcript, your resume, your activities list, and so on.
+This is your chance to rise above the “on-paper” you and connect with the interviewer — and, by extension, the college itself.

 Of course, some schools don’t even do interviews, or conduct interviews only with a select group of students.
 Don’t sweat it if this is the case for a school you’re applying to — all colleges are different, and no one way of doing things is necessarily better than another.

 First impressions are important.
 The way you look when you walk into your interview will play a role in how your interviewer perceives you.
 You should wear business or business casual attire.
 Finding the sweet spot between sweats and a suit is not always intuitive; some safe options are a modest dress, a blouse and skirt, a button-up dress shirt or polo shirt with dark jeans or pants.
 Your interviewer could be more conservative or significantly older than you, so avoid wearing T-shirts with inappropriate logos or dramatic facial jewelry.

 Arrive at the interview spot early, check your appearance in the mirror before you head out.
 There’s nothing more embarrassing than leaving an interview and realizing you had spinach in your teeth the whole time.
 Be polite and outgoing, only to the extent that it doesn’t overshadow your personality.
 If you’re an extrovert there’s no need to tame yourself to the point that you wouldn’t recognize yourself; if you’re an introvert you don’t have to pretend to be bubbly.
 However, you should present the best version of yourself: smile, don’t speak at a volume inappropriate for the venue, and don’t act too familiar with your interviewer.